Niamh Fahey: Club career

-Fahey began her career with her hometown club, Salthill Devon.
-She progressed through the ranks alongside future international teammate Méabh De Búrca.
+Fahey began playing football with Moycullen as her hometown, Killanin, did not have a soccer club at the time.
+She then moved to Salthill Devon and progressed through the ranks alongside future international teammate Méabh De Búrca.
 Both players helped Galway win the FAI Women's Cup in 2007.
 In the final against Raheny United, Fahey scored the winning penalty and also subdued the attacking threat of Raheny's Olivia O'Toole, in what RTÉ described as "a splendid individual display."

 She joined Arsenal Ladies in August 2008.
 In her first season with the Gunners Fahey made 18 appearances, mostly at left full–back, as the club won a domestic treble.

 On 19 December 2014, Fahey signed for Chelsea L.F.C.

-Fahey also won the All-Ireland in 2004 with Galway L.G.F.A.
+Liverpool

+In the summer of 2018, Fahey signed for her lifelong supported club Liverpool where she has been the club captain since 2020.
+She stayed with the club after they were relegated on a points by points basis in the summer of 2020.

+In the 2021–22 FA Women's Championship season, Fahey led Liverpool to the FA Women's Championship title winning sixteen out of their twenty two league games, earning their promotion back to the FA Women's Super League.
+She missed only three games and also scoring two goals during the entirety of the season.

+After Liverpool finished seventh on their return to the top flight, Fahey then signed a contract extension ahead of the 2023-24 season.

+On 2 May 2025, Fahey announced her retirement from football at the end of the 2024–25 season.